 Features – virtually all fitness bands track two essentials: steps taken and estimated calories burned.
 Above and beyond that, it is down to what you want to do.
 Heart rate and sleep monitors are rapidly becoming standard on most quality models, while distance traveled and elevation gained are also more widespread, thanks to accelerator and altimeter technology being built in.
 Beyond this, look for the features and add-on apps that match your own personal health and fitness goals and, perhaps more importantly, ones that you will actually use.

-It’s fair to say that the more features and smart tech the activity tracker has, the higher the price.
 If being part of a wider community and engaging in sharing and friendly online competition is your thing, then connectivity in your fitness tracker means you can share and track online, and this extra motivation could well be the way for you to go.
 Finally, depending on your specific sport discipline such as swimming, cycling or running, you should also look for tailored features such as GPS tracking (built-in or synch feature) and swim-modes that help to keep you performing at your peak.

 Battery – you need your activity tracker to totally keep up with you so battery life – and recharging time – should be a key consideration when choosing your ideal fitness band partner.